-Many people who hear the term "ultrasound" likely picture a pregnant woman in her doctor's office getting a sneak peek of the baby growing inside her womb -- perhaps even finding out whether she should paint the nursery pink or blue.
+Many people who hear the term "ultrasound" likely picture a pregnant woman in their doctor's office getting a sneak peek of the baby growing inside her womb -- perhaps even finding out whether they should paint the nursery pink or blue.
 But while fetal imaging is one of the most common uses of ultrasounds, this diagnostic tool actually has many applications.

 How Ultrasound Imaging Works

 Ultrasound, also called sonography, uses sound waves to develop ultrasound images of what's going on inside the body.
 An instrument called a transducer emits high-frequency sound, inaudible to human ears, and then records the echoes as the sound waves bounce back to determine the size, shape, and consistency of soft tissues and organs.

 This information is relayed in real time to produce images on a computer screen.
 Ultrasound technicians, or sonographers, have special training in how to perform the test.
 Then a radiologist or your doctor will interpret the ultrasound images.
 This technology can help diagnose and treat certain conditions.